Cannabis is ubiquitous these days.

 The primary role of the ECS is to regulate homeostasis — which is the balance between the various organs of the body.
 It’s involved with the regulation of temperature, hormones, immune activity, neurological function, and more.

 This system transmits messages in the opposite direction to nerve impulses.
-In this way, it serves lime the “read-receipts” for the nervous system — providing feedback to the sender that the message was received.
+In this way, it serves as the “read-receipts” for the nervous system — providing feedback to the sender that the message was received.

 When a signal is sent to the liver, the ECS sends a message in the opposite direction to let the sender know it was received and action was taken.